matejklemen/slovene-coreference-resolution/data/README.md

       the token/sub-token annotation, separated by a TAB character.
 If there is no annotation for the given span layer, a _ character is placed in the column.
 If the feature has no/null annotation or if the span layer do not have a feature at all, a * character represents the annotation.
+- Chain layers will have always two features, referenceType and referenceRelation.
 - Todo: more if needed